mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Friday, 06 June 2025

-- The average temperature today is 12.32˚C,
+- The average temperature today is 11.92˚C,
-- With highs of 12.75˚C and lows of 12.04˚C,
+- With highs of 12.77˚C and lows of 11.03˚C,
-- It may feel like 11.77˚C with moderate rain
+- It may feel like 11.33˚C with light rain
-- The wind speed is 3.58m/s and visibility is 10000m
+- The wind speed is 4.02m/s and visibility is 10000m
 - The pressure is 1004hPa and humidity is 83%
 - The sun will rise at 03:51 and set at 20:22